marp/win10-to-win7-transformation-pack/readme.md

 - To use Explorer7 and Windhawk, you’ll need a Windows 7 ISO or DVD that matches the type and language of your current system.
 Currently, only the en-US version is supported..

 ## Installation
-1.
+1. Windhawk
-2. [A lot of useful mods] Windhawk
-2.1.
-Copy `Windhawk\ResourceRedirect` to `C:\Windows\ResourceRedirect`
-2.2.
-Open Windhawk, install **Resource Redirect**, go to Resource Redirect settings, set Theme folder to: `C:\Windows\ResourceRedirect\`
-3. [enable unofficial themes] Install SecureUx and apply the patch
-4. [aero theme] Copy Themes\ to C:\Windows\Resources\Themes
-5. [transparent title bars] Copy DWMBlurGlass to C:\ or to other non user directory and apply the patch
-6. [taskbar and start menu] Install explorer7
-7. (Optional) AuthUX
+2. Theming
+3. Logon screen
-8. (Optional) Control Panel Restoration 4.0 H1
+4. Control Panel Restoration 4.0 H1
-8. (Optional) Windows 7 Branding
+5. Windows 7 Logo Branding
-9. (Optional) HackBGRT for bootscreen
+6. (Optional) HackBGRT for bootscreen
-10. (Optional) Install Win7 Games & Apps
+7. (Optional) Install Win7 Games & Apps
-11. (Optional) Sounds, Wallpapers and User tiles
+8. (Optional) Sounds, Wallpapers and User tiles
-11. Done!
+9. Done!

+#### Windhawk
+Just install this wonderful tool, it will be neccessary in next steps.
+Use `Windhawk\installWindhawk.ps1` for silent install.

+#### Theming
+First you need to enable unofficial themes support.
+To do so install SecureUx.
+Then copy aero theme by running `Themes\copy.ps1`.
+To enable transparent title bars copy DWMBlurGlass by running `DWMBlurGlass\copy.ps1` and manually apply the patch.
+To change icons look, install `Resource Redirect` mod for Windhawk.
+Copy resources with `Windhawk\copyResources.ps1` and set theme path to `C:\Windows\ResourceRedirect\theme.ini`
+For taskbar install Explorer7

+#### Logon screen
+Install `AuthUX v0.0.1-beta\AuthUX-setup-x64.exe`

 ##### Control Panel Restoration 4.0 H1 Automatic Setup
 I've created a PowerShell script that makes the installation of the control panel much easier.
 It's still not complete, so please go through each step carefully and read every README file.